-U.S. Economy On High Alert Over Shaky Future of Extra Jobless Benefits
+U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

-U.S. Economy On High Alert Over Shaky Future of Extra Jobless Benefits
+U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

 Ordinarily when people lose their job, they spend less money.
 But something unusual happened this spring, when tens of millions of people were suddenly thrown out of work by the coronavirus pandemic.